AleksaMCode/AMx64/README.md

 > <li>Program labels may be defined only once.</li></ul>

 ### Operand/Address Size (Data Storage Sizes)
  <p align="justify">The x86-64 architecture supports a specific set of data storage size elements, all based on powers of two.
-To specify a size of operand, simply preface the operands or operand with mnemonic for the size you want.
-In situation when you have for instance <code>add qword rax, rbx</code>, size is perfectly valid but redundant.
-These sizes are not case sensitive.
+To specify a size of an operand, simply preface the operands or operand with a mnemonic for the size you want.
+In a situation when you have, for instance <code>add qword rax, rbx</code>, size is perfectly valid but redundant.
+These sizes are not case-sensitive.
 You should already be quite aware that addresses can have different sizes.
 Almost any instruction that references memory must use one of the prefixes BYTE, WORD, DWORD or QWORD to indicate what size of memory operand it refers to (e.q. <code>add byte rax, [rbx]</code>).
 The supported storage sizes are as follows:</p>
  <table>
   <tr>
     <th>Storage</th>